Harvard Din & Tonics

-The Harvard Din & Tonics (or "the Dins") are a signature, five-part jazz a cappella group from Harvard University, founded in 1979.
+The Harvard Din & Tonics (informally The Dins) are a five-part jazz a cappella group from Harvard University, founded in 1979.

 History

 The group was founded in April 1979 as a public service project of the Phillips Brooks House Association at Harvard College in Cambridge, Massachusetts, performing for the university community and local charitable organizations.
 Their repertoire was derived in part from the Dunster Dunces, an earlier Harvard a cappella group that was active from 1946 until 1968.
 Their first public concert was at Yale University in November 1979, amidst the pageantry of the Harvard-Yale football game.

 The group performed in their first film in 1982, entitled First Affair and starring Melissa Sue Anderson and Loretta Swit.
 They also appeared in the movie Mona Lisa Smile, a 2003 film starring Julia Roberts that was set at Wellesley College.

 The Harvard Din & Tonics celebrated their fortieth anniversary with a concert at Harvard's Sanders Theater on April 13, 2019.

-Previously an all-male ensemble, the group admitted its first woman member in 2018, and a second in 2019.
+Previously an all-male ensemble, the group admitted its first female member in 2018, and a second in 2019.